AXK-Infra/.github/profile/README.md

 ## Our Role

-AXK Infra Solutions develops foundational systems that ensure transactions, data, and decisions across emerging and global markets can be independently verified and institutionally trusted.
+AXK develops foundational systems that ensure transactions, data, and decisions across emerging and global markets can be independently verified and institutionally trusted.
 We focus on building the core trust fabric that allows governments, financial institutions, insurers, logistics networks, and cooperatives to operate on shared truth rather than fragmented assumptions.

 We maintain the architectural principles, governance guidelines, and technical direction for the AXK trust stack.
 We define how the different layers of the ecosystem interact, how verifiable events are represented, and how digital trust is enforced across sectors.